Disneyland Paris Pulls Out the Stops for 25th Anniversary on April 12th, 2017 – Overview with Photos & Video, Including Rare Characters

 It was fun to see all the Cast Members taking part.

-This is the end of the parade, but not the article.
-Check out page 2 for more characters and the end of the night “Kiss Goodnight”!
+This is the end of the Grand Celebration morning parade, but check out page 2 for MANY more characters in the 25th Anniversary cavalcade and the end of the night “Kiss Goodnight”!

 On to Page 2!